VinnyF/GameCube-Controller-Reader/README.md

 One day, while I was playing a game with a GameCube controller, the idea popped in my head.
-I thought it would be cool to be able to connect a GameCube controller to an Arduino, which could then be used for whatever purpose imaginable.
+I thought it would be cool to be able to connect a GameCube controller to an Arduino, which could then be used for whatever reason imaginable.
 Immediately, I got to work.
 <br>
 <br>
 ## Resources
-After a quick google search, I found
+After a quick Google search, I found
 [this very detailed document from 2004](http://www.int03.co.uk/crema/hardware/gamecube/gc-control.html) which explains how a GameCube controller is wired and how it sends and receives data.
 This document became the primary source of information that I used for this project.